-When studying the responsibilities of each of the Occupational Council, with respect to the fields of studies at the upper secondary level being allocated to them, it becomes clear that some fields of study are unattended to (Appendix 1826).
+When studying the responsibilities of each of the Occupational Council, with respect to the fields of studies at the upper secondary level being allocated to them, it becomes clear that some fields of study are unattended to (Appendix 18).
 Firstly, Starfsbraut - the group of disabled students, that numbered 358 students in 2010, does not have any connection to the labour market.
-Currently, no Occupational Council has been assigned the responsibilities for several art subjects (1141 students), film production (144 students), the computers and informatics upper secondary programme (230 students) and security services / policing studies (19 students).
-The reasons for this can be different.
-The security services / policing studies, is one of a few fields of study that do not fall under the Ministry of Education, Science and Culture, it remains under the Ministry of the Interior.
+Currently, no Occupational Council has been assigned the responsibilities for several art subjects (1141 students), film production (144 students), the computers and informatics upper secondary programme (230 students) and security services / policing studies, is one of a few fields of study that do not fall under the Ministry of Education, Science and Culture, it remains under the Ministry of the Interior.
 The other groups, thematically belonging to the creative industries, do not seem to have a full backing by the labour market or social partners, in the current arrangement of Occupational Councils.
 This has potentially caused a situation where the provision and curricula is not developing, at least not in keeping with the needs of the labour market, rather on the terms of the educational institutions that offers the programmes or interest groups in the fields.
 Considering that these fields all belong to an innovative sector of the economy, with a strong growth potential, they should be given more attention.

-26 Appendix 18: Occupational Councils - Responsibilities for Fields of Study, 2010.
+&lt;sup>26 Appendix 18: Occupational Councils - Responsibilities for Fields of Study, 2010.